Wendy Williams Spotted Using Scooter At Walmart, Still Wearing Wedding Ring

-Wendy Williams was spotted at a Walmart store near Ellenville, New York this week as she is on another hiatus from her show.
+Wendy Williams was spotted at a Walmart store near Ellenville, New York, this week as she is on another hiatus from her show.

 According to Page Six, Wendy Williams was photographed sitting in a motorized scooter while shopping at the Walmart store this week.
 She did not have her husband, Kevin Hunter, with her at the time, but she was wearing her wedding rings.